andrasmaroy/iot_bwt/README.md

 # iot_bwt

-ESP32 based IoT device to monitor usage of a BWT filter and report it to Home Assistant via MQTT.
+ESP32 based IoT device to monitor usage of a BWT water filter and report it to Home Assistant via MQTT with TLS and authentication.

 ## Components